AxelTWC/Applied_DeepLearning_Project/README.md

 Adaptive chunking makes RAG systems more intelligent by tailoring how text is divided, leading to better retrieval quality, stronger context understanding, and higher fidelity AI responses.

+In this project , we will find ways to enhance this process leading to better accuracy for RAG-AC.

 ## Requirements of the Project
 1. Implement a Retrieval-Augmented Generation pipeline using fixed-size chunking strategy as baseline